 The Committee consists of one independent voting chair, two independent voting members and one optional non-voting councillor member, in accordance with the Guidelines for Risk Management and Internal Audit in Local Councils in NSW.
 As required by the Guidelines, the Mayor is ineligible to be a Councillor Member.
+Council may appoint a councilor as an Alternate non-voting member to attend in the event the appointed councilor is unavailable.

 The governing body is to appoint the Chair and members of the Committee.
-Current committee members are: